brayvid/newsbot/README.md

 - Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets with user topics, keywords and overrides
 - Retrieves the latest news headlines for all topics from Google News RSS
+- Applies stemming and lemmatization to headlines and eliminates duplicates
-- Queries Gemini to prioritize these headlines according to your preferences
+- Queries Gemini to prioritize remaining headlines according to your preferences
 - Sends you a clean HTML email digest
 - Schedule with `cron`